 Cost structure:

-- Licensing model: Purchase vs. Rental vs. Usage-based billing
+- Licensing Model: Purchase vs. Rental vs. Usage-Based Billing

-- Implementation costs: setup, training, and data migration
+- Implementation costs: Setup, training, and data migration

-- Ongoing costs: Support, updates and maintenance
+- Ongoing costs: Support, updates, and maintenance

 - Scaling costs: Additional users and modules

-Provider rating:
+Vendor rating:

-- References: Successful implementations in similar companies
+- References: Successful implementations at similar companies

-- Compliance: Certifications and legal conformity
+- Compliance: Certifications and Legal Compliance

 Implementation and Change Management